Gabinou/mace/README.md

 - `-DZSH_COMPLETION=<path>` to set path for `mace` zsh tab completion.
 Defaults to `/usr/share/zsh/site-functions`.

 ### Common options
-1. Reserved targets:
+1. Reserved target:
-    - `<./builder or mace> clean`
     - `<./builder or mace> all`
 2. Configs: `<./builder or mace> -g release`
 3. Compiler: `<./builder or mace> -c gcc`
 4. Macefile: `<./builder or mace> -f my_macefile.c`

 ## Why?
-- Too many complex, slow build systems.
++ Too many complex, slow build systems.
-- Using C to build C gets you free lunches.
++ Using C to build C gets you free lunches.
-    - Learning C is learning `mace`.
+    + Learning C is learning `mace`.
-    - Full C functionality in your macefile.
+    + Full C functionality in your macefile.
-- Using C to build C gets me free lunches.
++ Using C to build C gets me free lunches.
-    - No weird syntax to create.
+    + No weird syntax to create.
-    - No bespoke parser to implement.
+    + No bespoke parser to implement.
-    - Piggybacking C compilers.
+    + Piggybacking C compilers.

 ## Limitations
 - POSIX `glob.h` required.